Let’s be honest, how many of you hear something, a light bulb goes off, and you immediately use it?

 Third, they become consciously educated.
 They know what they should know but have a tough time doing it.
 They have to think like a baby, place one foot out front, land on the heel then roll the foot forward, select other foot, etc.

 Finally, they become unconsciously educated.
-That is, they no longer need to think about exactly what to do.
-They have practiced it so much and have met with success so often, it is as natural as walking or breathing air.
+They no longer need to think about exactly what to do.
+They have practiced it so much and have met with success so often it is as natural as walking or breathing air.

 Choosing to change your behavior is a choice, isn’t it?

-Much like waking up an hour earlier to go for a run, leaving your smartphone in the next room during dinner, or facing a disagreement with an employee head-on, making the choice to change is what separates those who create a life they want to live from those who just live.
+Much like waking up an hour earlier to go for a run, leaving your smartphone in the next room during dinner, or facing a disagreement with an employee head-on, choosing to change separates those who create a life they want to live from those who just live.